-My name is Norm McLeod and my story is about how I found the strength to cope with realities of everyday life and align my professional work through the practice of a spiritual path.
+My name is Norm McLeod and this is my story about finding faith to cope with the realities of everyday Western living and align my professional work through the practice of an Eastern spiritual path.

 As a young Canadian, I had aspirations to make big changes in the world.
 I became an activist at Queens University and joined the New Democratic Party.
 I rejected my dual citizenship with the US in protest of the Vietnam war.
 Then a few years later, while completing my Master’s degree in Political Economy, through a roommate, I was introduced to the concept of community development.